 Seaweed, or “macro-algae”, has long been recognised as a valuable source of diverse bioactive compounds and has great potential to be used in pharmaceuticals, nutraceuticals and functional foods.
 However, until now, seaweed has been underexploited in Europe due to the challenges of expanding seaweed biomass production: costs need to be reduced, scales of production need to be increased, quality improved, and seaweed biomass needs to be successfully refined into multiple useful products.
 If these issues can be addressed, seaweed biomass production could become more economically and environmentally sustainable.

-The overall objective of the GENIALG project is to boost the European Blue Economy by designing high-yielding seaweed cultivation systems.
-GENIALG aims to increase the production and sustainable exploitation of two high biomass yielding species of European seaweed: the brown alga Saccharina latissima (also known as sugar kelp) and the green seaweed Ulva rigida (often called sea lettuce).
+GENIALG will boost the Blue Biotechnology Economy in Europe by designing high yielding seaweed cultivation systems.
+GENIALG will increase the production and sustainable exploitation of two high-yielding species of European seaweed biomass: the brown alga Saccharina latissima (also known as Sugar Kelp) and the green algae Ulva rigida (often called Sea Lettuce).

 What will GENIALG do?